teejayen/teejayen.github.io/_posts/2018-06-12-book-notes.md

 ---
 I've started collating my [book notes](https://neilen.com.au/books/), primarily for personal reference.

-Most of my reading is digital (Kindle), and I use Kindle Mate to export the highlights, as such these may not have page numbers that correspond with the printed book.
+Most of my reading is digital (Kindle), and I use [Kindle Mate](http://kmate.me/) to export the highlights, as such these may not have page numbers that correspond with the printed book.

-I previously listened to quite a lot of audiobooks (Audible) when commuting to work via car (I ride a motorbike now, so concentration is a must!), so didn't make detailed notes of these - however the majority are on my list to read again in due course, so notes will follow.
+I previously listened to quite a lot of audiobooks (Audible) when commuting to work via car (but I ride a motorbike now, so concentration is a must!), and didn't make detailed notes - however the majority are on my list to read again in due course, so notes will follow.

 My late grandfather has a library of books I've also started exploring - these have lots of his personal notes in them already, so I may transcribe my own with varying levels of completeness.